Does the Loch Ness Monster really exist?

 Our Nessie sightings on our Loch Ness tour

-Because of the bustle around the sea monster we had expected to meet him at every turn.
+Because of the bustle around the sea monster we had expected to meet it at every turn.
 In souvenir shops.
 As a statue.
 Or on billboards.
 That was not so.
-Only when we make a walk from our bed and breakfast in Drumnadrochit to the Fiddlers Highland Restaurant in the center of the village on the third evening, suddenly the striking dinosaur head on the slender neck to our left emerges from the bushes.
+Only when we go for a walk from our bed and breakfast in Drumnadrochit to the Fiddlers Highland Restaurant in the center of the village on the third evening, we get lucky.
+Suddenly, the striking dinosaur head on the slender neck emerges from the bushes to our left.
 Is there the Loch Ness monster, after all?
-However, it quickly turns out that this is a plastic replica of the creature photographed in the 1930s photograph.
+However, it quickly turns out that this is a plastic replica of the creature photographed in the XNUMXs photograph.

 Other excursions for a tour around Loch Ness and the surrounding area.
 Or are you looking for inspiration for scenic beauty Road trips through Scotland?